 Lloyd Grosklags recently joined the Telesis development staff as a Financial Analyst, working to underwrite potential investment opportunities and provide existing portfolio analysis.
 Before Telesis, Lloyd worked for Marcus & Millichap as a multi-family and development underwriter in Milwaukee, WI and Bethesda, MD.
 Lloyd also has experience working with Business Improvement Districts and Non-Profit Community Organizations in real estate acquisitions, community outreach, and construction.
 Lloyd earned his Bachelors of Science in Urban Studies from the University of Wisconsin – Milwaukee, minoring in Real Estate, Architecture, Urban Planning, and Latin American & Caribbean Studies, and recently completed his Master of Science in Real Estate & Infrastructure at the Johns Hopkins Carey Business School in Washington, D.C.

 Reshma oversees the development and preservation of affordable/mixed-income housing from our Washington, DC office.
 In addition to managing several housing development efforts, she focuses on broader community revitalization including the creation of supportive commercial and civic uses.
 Prior to joining Telesis, Reshma worked as a consultant at the real estate advisory services firm RCLCO.
-She is a graduate of the University of Pennsylvania and is certified by the National Development Council as a Housing Development Finance Professional (HDFP).
-Reshma is a member of the Executive Committee for the Young Leaders in Affordable Housing (YLAH), serving as chair of its Philanthropy and Service Committee.
-She is also an active member of ULI Washington Young Leader’s Group and ANC 1A’s Economic Development Committee.
+She is a graduate of the University of Pennsylvania, where she double-majored in Economics and Architecture, and she is certified by the National Development Council as a Housing Development Finance Professional (HDFP).
+She is currently pursuing a master’s degree in real estate from Georgetown University, with a focus on finance and urban development.
+Reshma is an active member of several professional and service organizations, including HAND, ULI, and YLAH.